Austin Downs Station Regeneration Project

 Project Information:

-The Austin Downs Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Austin Downs pastoral lease, approximately 17 kilometers northwest of the town of Cue in the Murchison region of Western Australia.
-Registered in May 2018, the project encompasses a significant area of roughly 157,561 hectares.
-The region is traditionally known for pastoralism, specifically sheep and cattle grazing, within a remote, semi-arid landscape characterized by vast open plains and salt lakes, including parts of Lake Austin.
+Austin Downs Station Regeneration Project (ERF121665) is a Human-Induced Regeneration (HIR) project located on the Austin Downs pastoral lease, approximately 17 kilometres southeast of the town of Cue in the Murchison region of Western Australia.
+Registered in May 2018, the project covers a vast area of approximately 157,561 hectares.
+The project is managed by proponent Tom Staley Jackson in conjunction with carbon service provider Select Carbon Pty Ltd (now a subsidiary of Shell).

 Recommended Reading